Falls Creek Alpine Resort: Climate

+On 3 February 2023, Falls Creek reached a top of just 0.5 C. Falls Creek registered the lowest temperature recorded in Victoria (along with Omeo in June 1965); a reading of -11.7 C on 3 July 1970.

 Proposed developments

-In 2009, the Falls Creek resort plan proposed replacing the Gully triple chair with a gondola, having a capacity of 1800 passengers per hour and a speed of up to 6 meters per second.
+In 2009, the Falls Creek resort plan proposed replacing the Gully triple chair with a gondola, having a capacity of 1800 passengers per hour and a speed of up to 6 metres per second.
 This proposal also made its appearance in the 2016 masterplan, but nothing has resulted as of yet.
-It is worth noting that a gondola this short would considerably expensive, where it would be much more cost effective to replace a much longer lift.
+It is worth noting that a gondola this short would be considerably expensive, where it would be much more cost effective to replace a much longer lift.

 Snowmaking

 In 2021, Falls Creek invested AU$1.88 million into snowmaking machines.
 These new TechnoAlpin guns were placed along Wombats Ramble, Main Street and at the base of Drovers Dream.
 These snow machines now accompany the older snowmaking technology along Ruined Castle and Main Street.

 Notable seasons

 2022 saw unusually large snowfalls in June, resulting in an established snowpack before the start of the ski season.
 As a result of this, Falls Creek and many other resorts opened to visitors one week early, with a snow depth of over 75cm at beginning of June.